dailybruin/prime/content/fall17/major_decisions/major_decisions.md

 issue: 'Fall 2017'
 cover:
   img: 'web.kristie.PicA.MZ.jpg'
-  author: 'Kristie-Valerie Hoang'
+  author: 'Michael Zshornack'
-excerpt: 'My father is extremely proud of this life – his is the classic tale of an immigrant success story.
+excerpt: 'My father is extremely proud of my family's life in quiet suburbia – his is the classic tale of an immigrant success story.
 He’s fulfilled most of his aspirations.
 The only thing left was to raise a doctor.'
 ---

 “What is a person or event that changed the trajectory of your life?”